MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-batch.md

     :::image type="content" source="media\livy-api\Livy-batch-ABFS-path.png" alt-text="Screenshot showing payload ABFS path in the Properties of the file in the Lakehouse." lightbox="media\livy-api\Livy-batch-ABFS-path.png" :::

-1. Copy this ABFS path to your Notebook cell below in step x
+1. Copy this ABFS path to your Notebook cell in step 1.

 ## Create a Livy API Spark batch session